Les Dragueurs

 Les Dragueurs is a 1959 French drama film directed by Jean-Pierre Mocky.
 British actor Belinda Lee plays a role.

 It is also known as The Chasers (US title), The Girl Hunters, or The Young Have No Morals.

 Premise

-Two young men, Freddy and Joseph, go out looking for girls one nigh, hoping to find the right girl.
+Two young men, Freddy and Joseph, go out looking for girls one night, hoping to find the right girl.
 They go through a number of different experiences and encounters.
 Among the women they meet: Denise, who is married, but looking for romance; Sylviane, who clings to old dreams and boyfriends; Dadou, Sylviane's harsh roommate; Ghislaine; a disillusioned hard partier; a bobby soxer; Jeanne, a cripple.